 Organizations face a colossal threat in the Cybersecurity landscape every day.
 Global cybercrime reached more than $2.1 trillion in 2019, and it is predicted that cybercrime damages will cost around $6 trillion annually by 2021.
 You get to know about a new massive data breach almost every month.
 The top enterprises have a really tough time keeping up with the threats hitting their security teams every day.

 Hundreds and even thousands of security events will flood your network each hour of each day.
 Your team could have a significant challenge of winnowing through these events to spot the threats that would cause a risk of compromise.

-You must be thinking that Cyber Security is important for big organizations only and that your small or midsize business does not need so much security.
+You must be thinking that Cybersecurity is important for big organizations only and that your small or midsize business does not need so much security.
 No, that’s not true.
 Nowadays, hackers find SMBs a lot more attractive as they think they will have fewer controls and are easier to penetrate.
-90% of cyber crimes are caused by human error or behaviour.
+90% of cyber crimes are caused by human error or behavior.

 - Password and Credential theft

 - Social Engineering

 Let’s understand what these are and what you can do to protect yourself from these scams and shakedowns.